lm2-poly/mtg/README.md

 ## Install python packages

 This project has been tested on Python 3.7, Python 3.8 using Spyder 5.4.2.
 The packages and recommended versions are found in the requirements.txt .
-If those packages conflict with your installation, consider using this project in it's own environment.
+If those packages conflict with your installation, consider using this project in its own environment.

 Install requirements: